venasolutions/bosk/docs/USERS.md

 A field of type `Phantom<T>` is not serialized (just like `Optional.empty()`).

+The `id` field of a Catalog entry or a SideTable key may be omitted, and will be inferred during deserialization if possible from context, including any `@DeserializationPath` annotations.
+This inference process takes some time, though, so for best performance, it's better for the JSON input to include the `id` field, just as it does when serialized.

 #### DeserializationScope

 Fields marked as `@Self` or `@Enclosing` are not serialized.